x42005e1f/aiologic/docs/performance.rst

 What if we have a non-uniform distribution?
 Let us suppose that the main process runs on the 1st core, and all the others are distributed across :math:`k-1` cores.
-Then it depends on how each process is started: if the main thread does not wait for each one to start, then it is :math:`O(n)`, otherwise :math:`O(n^2)`.
+Then it depends on how each process is started: if the main process does not wait for each one to start, then it is :math:`O(n)`, otherwise :math:`O(n^2)`.

 So, what can we say about the notify case?
 If we start/wake up/notify :math:`n`